Criminal law of Canada: Prosecution

-In all Canadian provinces and territories, criminal prosecutions are brought in the name of the "King in Right of Canada".

 A person may be prosecuted criminally for any offences found in the Criminal Code or any other federal statute containing criminal offences.
+In all Canadian provinces and territories, criminal prosecutions are brought in the name of the "King in Right of Canada", because the King of Canada is the country's head of state.

 There are two basic types of offences.
 The most minor offences are summary conviction offences.
-They are defined as "summary" within the Act and, unless otherwise stated, are punishable by a fine of no more than $5,000 and/or 6 months in jail.
+They are defined as "summary" within the Act and, unless otherwise stated, are punishable by a fine of no more than $5,000 and/or six months in jail.
 Examples of offences which are always summary offences include trespassing at night (section 177), causing a disturbance (section 175) and taking a motor vehicle without the owner's consent (section 335) (an equivalent to the British TWOC).
 Summary conviction offences are tried by a judge alone in the province's provincial court.

 All non-summary offences are indictable: the available penalties are greater for indictable offences than for summary offences.
 These in turn may be divided into three categories: